 About Helene Young

-I’m a writer, a pilot, a sailor, and a photographer, cruising the coast of Australia with my husband, Graham, aboard our catamaran, Roo Bin Esque.
+I’m a writer, a pilot, a sailor, a photographer, and a recently retired airline captain, cruising the coast of Australia with my husband, Graham, aboard our catamaran, Roo Bin Esque.
 (She’s a Lagoon 400 and she’s a sexy, voluptuous boat so we thought an Australian version of Rubensque suited her style and her curves 🙂 )

 I’ve published six award winning novels and my seventh, RETURN TO ROSEGLEN, is due for release on 2nd July, 2018.

-After a 27 year career in aviation I’ve taken some time out to go in search of adventure, explore new places and, most importantly, meet new people.
+After a 27 year career in aviation, finishing as an airline captain and senior manager in the Qantas Group, I’ve taken some time out to go in search of adventure, explore new places and, most importantly, meet new people.
 I love being able to weave those experiences through my stories and I hope I can transport my readers to some of the magical places I’ve been privileged to visit, either whilst flying or sailing.

 Wishing you happy reading!